Have Questions?

 Council on Addiction Recovery Services is 19.3 miles from Port Allegany, PA

-Council on Addiction Recovery Services is known for dedicating its addiction services to the individuals who struggle with substance abuse issues in Port Allegany, PA. and its surrounding areas.
+Council on Addiction Recovery Services is known for dedicating its addiction services to the individuals who struggle with substance abuse issues in Port Allegany, Pennsylvania and its surrounding areas.

 Programs are provided on an individualized basis to make sure people achieve full recovery in the long term.
 Council on Addiction Recovery Services has also specialized in relapse prevention, matrix model, anger management, 12-step facilitation approach, behavior modification, cognitive/behavior therapy, and others - as well as other treatment methods such as substance abuse education, persons with eating disorders, aftercare/continuing care, co-occurring mental and substance abuse disorders, housing services, self-help groups, and more.